lpryszcz/htseq/doc/tutorials/bam_reader.rst

 .. currentmodule:: HTSeq

-High-throughput sequencing machines commonly produce fastq files.
-For many types of analysis, the reads are then *aligned* to a reference genome by a "mapper" or "aligner" software.
-Most of those software srote these output *alignments* as SAM/BAM/CRAM files.
+High-throughput sequencing machines commonly produce FASTQ files.
+For many analyses, reads are *aligned* to a reference genome by a "mapper" or "aligner," which typically writes the output *alignments* as SAM/BAM/CRAM files.
 ``HTSeq`` has a set of parsers for these file formats.

 This tutorial will walk you through a few routine operations with `SAM/BAM/CRAM`_ files.